ionify/ionify/README.md

 }

-~ / Each ask.say ion can be in a separate file /
+~ /These ask.say ions can be in separate files./

 ~ { say: "👋🏾 Hi!"                              }
 ~ { ask: "What's your name?"                    }